TWecks/Shor-Quantum-Error-Correction/README.md

 This was as much an exploration as a presentation — the notebooks are organized to reflect that progression, with each building directly on the last.

-I elected instead to keep things in a shape where their structure was clear and traceable from previous expressions, instead of reducing the error correcting code to its simplest form which has been well established by other literature and can be read about elsewhere.
+Instead of reducing the error correcting code to its simplest form (which has been well established by other literature and can be read about [elsewhere](https://quantum.cloud.ibm.com/learning/en/courses/foundations-of-quantum-error-correction/correcting-quantum-errors/shor-code)) I elected to keep things in a shape where their structure was clear and traceable from previous expressions.

 With that said, I hope you enjoy!